suinleelab/Useful_Datasets_CSE_527/README.md

 restrictions on data sharing for some datasets, you may need to download the files yourself from another source.

 Please reach out to the TAs with any questions!
-If you're looking for a specific kind of data but can't find it here, we're more than happy to point you in the right direction.
+The initial datasets in the repository are datasets that the TAs are familiar with from previous research projects, and we'll be adding more over the next few days.
+If you're looking for a specific kind of data but can't find it here, please get in touch; we're more than happy to point you in the right direction.

+## Contributing

+If you already have data (e.g. from your own independent research) and are comfortable sharing it, you can earn participation points for the class by contributing your dataset to the repository.
+Please get in touch with the TAs for instructions on how to contribute.